 Radio spectrum is the key raw material for our mobile business.
-The rapid take-up of smartphones and tablets, and the increasing use of video services over mobile, means that mobile network capacity needs to be expanded constantly.
+The rapid take-up mobile broadband means that mobile network capacity needs to be expanded constantly.
+Spectrum awards are also a key factor in the mobile market, affecting the level of investment and competition.

 We believe that: